 Big Pharma can scarcely claim ignorance of its actions since there are published studies going back 20 years that confirm that feminine hygiene products containing talc, such as those sold by Johnson & Johnson, lead to cancer and, ultimately, death.
 This systemic corporate bad behavior has led many to the realization that crime does in fact pay.
 If Johnson & Johnson can rake in $35 billion over the life of a product and pay a trivial $3 million fine years down the road, that’s just a smart investment to them.

 The attorney that you select to represent you in a defective or dangerous product lawsuit needs to have extensive experience and knowledge of all Mississippi laws with regard to these types of lawsuits.
-The lawyers at the Germany Law Firm, PLLC have more than 38 years of personal injury law experience successfully representing injured victims in Jackson, Mississippi and all of its surrounding areas.
+The legal team at Germany Law Firm, PLLC has decades of personal injury law experience successfully representing injured victims in Jackson, Mississippi, and all of its surrounding areas.
 All of our attorneys have excellent communication skills and will answer any and all questions that you may have about your product liability injury and will be able to let you know if you have the right to pursue a personal injury claim.
 Our attorneys offer a free consultation to prospective clients in the state of Mississippi so that they can more closely examine the details of your case.

 At Germany Law Firm, PLLC, we have attained prosperous settlements and favorable verdicts for our clients who have endured injuries as the outcome of using one of these defective and dangerous products.

 We are committed to our clients and we will tirelessly and aggressively fight on your side from the beginning to the end.
 If you or a family member has been injured because of a consumer product or a medical product, we can help you get the compensation that you are entitled to for your injuries and losses.
 Contact Germany Law Firm, PLLC today to speak with a knowledgeable product liability lawyer at 601-401-6884.